 Why it persists: Carefully crafted search terms that perfectly incorporate your unique message should send your quality scores through the roof.
 Right?

 The problem: Quality scores are holistic.
 Your AdWords account alone doesn’t control your rating.
 Performance, landing page and a web of relevance-related factors all go into your final score.

 The skeptical solution: Don’t ignore your SEO!
 Your AdWords account should take advantage of content and on-page Search Engine Optimization.
 If unique brand or product phrases are common on your site, your AdWords account should reflect that.
 Conversely, if your paid search efforts have uncovered a cache of unexpectedly spectacular keywords, include them on your site.
 Don’t be afraid of your data.
-Strive to be like Serpico, the search engine raccoon.
+Put it to work for you.

 Why it persists: The more specific your search term, the easier it is to rank for it.
 It may be tempting to artificially extend your keywords to minimize competition and maximize your ranking chances.

 The problem: The goal behind long tails is to reduce competition and narrow your audience, but that’s a double-edged sword.
 As the length of your keyword increases, your potential audience decreases.

 The skeptical solution: Use core terms from your site which can be turned into 3-5 word phrases.
 Don’t be afraid to include product descriptions or brand terms.
 Your long tail keywords should be a logical extension of your most successful keywords.

 The biggest secret in paid search marketing is that there is no secret.
 Know your site, know your audience and manage your account.
 Campaigns will evolve over time and long tail keywords are simply the next stage.
 If you keep an eye on your performance, and make the most of your data, there’s no reason to be nervous.